Linuxfabrik/monitoring-plugins/check-plugins/procs/README.md

              [--warning-mem WARN_MEM] [--warning-mem-percent WARN_MEM_PERCENT]

 Monitors running processes and alerts on process count, aggregated memory usage, or aggregated CPU usage.
-Processes can be filtered by name, command- line arguments, and user name using regular expressions.
+Processes can be filtered by name, command-line arguments, and user name using regular expressions.
 Optionally lists the top processes by CPU time and memory usage.
 Supports extended reporting via --lengthy.

 options:
   -h, --help            show this help message and exit